Skip to main content.

 Far from an antiquated line of thinking, Peabody's belief in the catalyzing effects of chronology remains deeply embedded in US culture today.
 As a prominent example, one might consider the efforts of New York Times journalist Nikole Hannah-Jones to replace 1776 with 1619—contra Peabody, the year the first enslaved Africans actually arrived in Virginia—as the starting point for the history of the United States.
 The goal of this revised origin point, as Hannah-Jones explains in the visual feature that introduces the 1619 Project, is to "reframe the country's history by placing the consequences of slavery and the contributions of black Americans at the very center of our national narrative."This recentered narrative would ideally, in turn—in a view endorsed by the Times editorial board—prepare US citizens of all races "for a more just future."

-With a renewed sense of the stakes of acknowledging the perspectives and places that shape what we know, we might return to Peabody's chronological charts with the observation that few twenty-first-century viewers—or, for that matter, nineteenth-century ones—could have intuited the significance of the events encoded in the charts without first taking the time to learn how the system worked.This lengthy and difficult learning process might be viewed as a liability by visualization researchers and designers who continue to champion the ease and efficiency of visualization; or those who maintain that data visualization is best deployed to amplify already existing thought processes.
-In support of these arguments, consider the representation of the events encoded in Peabody's chart of the seventeenth century as a timeline, rather than a grid, shown just below.
-The progression of events over the course of the century, culminating in a series of wars and rebellions in the late 1680s and early 1690s, becomes much more immediately legible.
+With a renewed sense of the value of multiple perspectives in contributing to what we know, we might return to Peabody's chronological charts with the observation that few twenty-first-century viewers—or, for that matter, nineteenth-century ones—could have intuited the significance of the events encoded in the charts without first taking the time to learn how the system worked.This lengthy and difficult learning process might be viewed as a liability by those who continue to champion the ease and efficiency of visualization; or those who maintain that data visualization is best deployed to amplify already existing thought processes.
+In support of this perspective, consider the representation of the events encoded in Peabody's chart of the seventeenth century as a timeline, shown just below.
+The progression of events over the course of the century, culminating in a series of wars and rebellions in the late 1680s and early 1690s, becomes much more immediately legible as compared to the top-to-bottom, left-to-right layout of the grid.

 But for Peabody, her charts' near-total abstraction was precisely the point.
 She designed her charts to appeal to the senses directly, to provide what she called "outlines to the eye."Her hope was that, by providing the outline of history—and, crucially, only the outline—each viewer could fill in the missing parts of the story themselves.The result would be a proliferation of historical narratives, one originating in the mind of each viewer, and reflecting their own interpretation of the chart.
-Anticipating claims about both the situated and relational nature of knowledge production, Peabody's visualization system reconfigures the otherwise unidirectional transfer of knowledge between image and viewer.
-What's more, it affirms each interpretation of each image as knowledge, and therefore, each viewer as that knowledge's source.
+Anticipating claims about both the situated and relational nature of knowledge production, Peabody's visualization system relocates the source of the insight that leads to new knowledge from the image to the viewer.
+What's more, it affirms each interpretation of each image as an additional source through which our collective knowledge can continue to grow.

-A photo of a blank chart from a page of Peabody’s workbooks, set against a red backdrop.
+A page of a blank chart in Peabody’s workbook, set against a red backdrop.

 A blank chart from Blank Centuries for Monographs of History (1870), the workbook that Peabody printed to accompany her history textbooks.Courtesy of the American Antiquarian Society.

-But the exercise of creating a chronological chart from scratch is quite hard, as you—the reader—_might have discovered from the interaction above.
-Not to worry, however!
-The difficulty level was high for students of the nineteenth century as well.
-Peabody's nephew, Julian Hawthorne, who served as her first test subject, recalled that she "labored during some years to teach me all the leading dates of human history," but that he nevertheless remained "most inapt and grievous" throughout the process.The evidence in the archive confirms this first-hand account.
+If you, like all of us, found this exercise virtually impossible, rest assured that the difficulty level was high for students of the nineteenth century as well.
+Peabody's nephew, Julian Hawthorne, who served as her first test subject, recalled that she “labored during some years to teach me all the leading dates of human history,” but that he nevertheless remained “most inapt and grievous” throughout the process.The evidence in the archive confirms this first-hand account.
 At the American Antiquarian Society, the Library Company of Philadelphia, Yale's Beinecke Library, and Princeton's Special Collections can be found multiple copies of Peabody's workbooks, many of which I've personally paged through over the course of conducting research for this project.
 The workbooks all tend to follow a similar pattern: a page or two of grids filled out in earnest; then a series of attempts abandoned halfway; and then a shift in purpose, the grid becoming a canvas for pattern and unbridled play.

-It's worth repeating that the difficulty of the Polish-American system is both a liability of the form and also the point.
+Again, the difficulty of the Polish-American system is both a liability of the form and also the point.
 Peabody first developed her method at a time when the nation's future seemed to hang in balance.
-The second half of the 1840s had brought an increased awareness of the nation's growing sectarianism, as well as its range of social ills—albeit with a (mostly) optimistic view about the potential of its governing structures to address these challenges.
+The second half of the 1840s had brought an increased awareness of the nation's growing sectarianism, as well as its range of social ills--albeit with a (mostly) optimistic view about the potential of its governing structures to address these challenges.
 But as the 1850s unfolded, the magnitude of these challenges became increasingly more pronounced.
 Even as her privilege protected her from having to enter the political fray, Peabody recognized that the task of resolving the underlying issue of sectarianism, not to mention the moral obligation of ending slavery, posed a degree of difficulty of the highest order.
-Peabody understood, moreover, that any successful resolution would require sustained effort and thought.
+Peabody understood, moreover, that any successful resolution of these conflicts would require a consideration of a range of possible paths forward, as well as sustained effort and deep thought.

-A chart arranged in two rows of four of Elizabeth Peabody’s Polish-American System completed by a student in the mid-nineteenth century.
+The first of eight examples of charts filled in by students, arranged in two rows of four.
 Purple, blue, and black dominate this image, with the shaded event squares evenly distributed throughout the chart.

 The second of eight examples of student charts.
 Black, purple, and red dominate this image, with several years completely shaded, concentrated in the latter half of the century.
 Other single event squares are shaded throughout the chart.